Stocks slip on Wall Street with eyes on Ukraine crisis

 Nations are still searching for a diplomatic solution to the situation and Russia's top diplomat advised Russian President Vladimir Putin to continue a dialogue with the U.S. and its allies.
 A potential escalation of the conflict between Russia and Ukraine weighed heavily on European markets, which fell sharply.

-Crude oil prices remained relatively stable while natural gas prices rose 4.1%.
-Russia is one of the biggest oil producers.
+Crude oil prices remained relatively stable while natural gas prices rose 4.9%.
+Russia is a major energy producer.
 Any military action that disrupts supplies could send shockwaves through energy markets and global industry.

+The price of gold, traditionally a safe haven during geopolitical uncertainty, rose 1.5%.

 The crisis in Ukraine is yet another concern for investors as they try to figure out how rising inflation and looming interest rate hikes will impact investments and the economy.
 Inflation stands at a four-decade high and the Federal Reserve is planning to raise interest rates to help cool inflation.